nunesma/reinforcement_learning/Policy-Based_Methods/REINFORCE/README.md

 # REINFORCE

-In this notebook we will train REINFORCE with OpenAI Gym's Cartpole environment.
+In this notebook we will train REINFORCE with OpenAI Gym's Cartpole environment and learn how to use Monte Carlo Policy Gradients to solve a classic control task.

 ### Instructions
 Open REINFORCE.ipynb to see an implementation of REINFORCE (also known as Monte Carlo Policy Gradients) with OpenAI Gym's Cartpole environment.